Enterprise JFrog CLI Configuration Reference

 • <server-id>: Server ID to remove.

 File-based encryption is also available.
-See Configuring the CLI for both encryption methods.
+For more information, see Configuring the CLI for both encryption methods.

 Multi-Server Support

 Multiple servers can coexist under different IDs.
-The active default is switched with jf config use <server-id>.
-The JFROG_CLI_SERVER_ID environment variable overrides the active server for a single command or session without rewriting the config file default.
+You switch the active default with jf config use <server-id>.
+The JFROG_CLI_SERVER_ID environment variable overrides the active server for a single command or session without rewriting the configuration file default.

 πŸ“˜